RemiJorge/Messaging/sprint_4/README.md

 # Message Relay Server Between Two Clients

+**VERY VERY IMPORTANT**
-PLEASE READ THE DOCUMENTATION FOR MORE INFORMATION
+**PLEASE READ THE USER GUIDE TO LEARN HOW TO USE THE MESSAGING SYSTEM** **PLEASE READ THE DOCUMENTATION FOR MORE INFORMATION**

 This is a simple messaging server written in C that relays text messages between multiple clients using the TCP protocol.
 The server and the clients are multi-threaded.

 The server is able to handle multiple clients.

-You can now send and receive files to and from the server!
+You can send and receive files to and from the server!

 You can now join, leave, create and delete channels!